dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 WHERE Color != 'NA' -- Pull Everything except undefined colors
 ```

 3. As you can read from the query, we are using the StageProduct table with a filter on the color column and creating a new table named DimProduct.
-This table DimProduct is a distrbuted table using ProductAltKey as it's hash distribution key and also has a Clustered Columnstore Index (CCI).
+This table DimProduct is a distributed table using ProductAltKey as it's hash distribution key and also has a Clustered Columnstore Index (CCI).
 4. You can view the results of this table by typing or copying/pasting the following code into the window below the CTAS.

 ```sql